-Our new multidisciplinary show – currently in development.
+Our new cross-artform show on body image – currently in development.

 Why is appearance so important?

-The work will be fusing various disciplines a range of choreography techniques from contemporary dance, hip hop, movement with shadow to nowadays “TikTok” trend moves to relate to teenagers.
+The work will be fusing various disciplines, circus and aerial, puppetry and object manipulation, physical theatre, audiovisuals and a range of choreographic techniques from contemporary dance, hip hop, movement with shadow to nowadays “TikTok” trend moves to relate to teenagers.

 The diversity of techniques are to represent the contrast between the insanity and superficiality of social media world and the deep struggles of the soul.

-Following an initial residency at North Edinburgh Arts in February 2020 the project and Jusztina Hermann is now awarded a week long residency at The Work Room in Glasgow 24th-28th November 2020 to work on the choreography and movement aspects of the show.
+Following an initial residency at North Edinburgh Arts in February 2020 the project and Jusztina Hermann was awarded a week long residency at The Work Room in Glasgow 24th-28th November 2020 to work on the choreography and movement aspects of the show.
+We are aiming to premier the show in 2021.

-Future plans are to make an online version of the show, in the format of short videos to reach teenage audiences over TikTok, Instagram and other platforms.
+Due to Covid-19 restrictions we are working on an online version of the performance in the format of short videos to reach teenage audiences over TikTok, Instagram and other platforms.

 The Creative Team: